hashicorp/terraform-provider-azuread/docs/guides/service_principal_configuration.md

 ---
-page_title: "Configuring a Service Principal to manage Azure Active Directory"
+page_title: "Configuring a User or Service Principal to manage Azure Active Directory"
 subcategory: "Authentication"
 ---

-# Configuring a Service Principal for managing Azure Active Directory
+# Configuring a User or Service Principal for managing Azure Active Directory

 Terraform supports a number of different methods for authenticating to Azure: